PhD Education Leadership Specialization

 - Dissertation Title: The Perceptions of Elementary School Principals in Bahrain on the Principal Evaluation System and Its Impact on Instructional Behaviors

-- Dissertation Chair: Dr. Seth Hunter & Dr. Robert Smith
+- Dissertation Chairs: Dr. Seth Hunter & Dr. Robert Smith

-- Employment on Graduation: Embassy of Kingdom of Bahrain
+- Employment on Graduation: Cultural and Educational Counselor, Embassy of Kingdom of Bahrain

 - Dissertation Title: Mastering Conditions in Education through Hip-Hop and Spoken Words

-- Dissertation Chair: Dr. Robert Smith & Dr. Regina Biggs
+- Dissertation Chairs: Dr. Robert Smith & Dr. Regina Biggs

 Amanda Wagner, PhD 2019